ynput/ayon-documentation/website/docs/addon_usd_artist_faq.md

 Which may result in e.g. an asset with model and look:
 ```
 /asset/
-    char_hero/
+    char_hero/    <- the `usdAsset` reference is here
         geo/..
         mtl/..
 ```
-(The "char_hero" is the prim where you have the reference to the `usdAsset`)
+_(The "char_hero" is the prim where you have the reference to the `usdAsset`)_

-What you need to make sure to do is that anything you want to layer on top of your asset comes in with the same hierarchy, so an animation cache preferably also has the structure:
+You need to make sure that anything you want to layer on top of your asset comes in with the same hierarchy, so an animation cache preferably also has the structure:
 ```
 char_hero/
     geo/..
 ```
 With the animated geometry only.

-That you can then also reference on top of `/asset/char_her` in the shot structure which makes your referenced asset (that already has materials) move because just the geometries are being overridden.
+That you can then also reference on top of `/asset/char_hero` in the shot structure which makes your referenced asset (that already has materials) move because just the geometries are being overridden.

 **<font size="4">Keep in mind the layer strength - referencing lower in the hierarchy means a stronger opinion!</font>**